 Eloping has become a cool trendy word floating around the wedding industry.
-What even is it and since when did it move on from being secretive and shameful?
+We're also seeing new definitions coming up like minomies, micro-weddings, intimate weddings, and endless others.
+What even is eloping and since when did it move on from being secretive and shameful?

 We have a new contender entering the wedding game: eloping.
 Eloping is an old concept that’s gotten a significant facelift in recent years.
 It’s been taking the wedding industry by storm, and for good reason too.
 Modern weddings often feel like they are about everything but the people getting married.
 Elopement brings the focus of a wedding back to where it belongs: the couple.
 This progress appears to be accelerated as couples have to look into alternatives to getting married with large groups.

 Maybe this new version of elopements is new to you.
 Maybe you keep hearing about them but still don’t really get what they’re about.
 Maybe you’re just here because your carefully planned day has been upended.
 I want to use this as a chance to explain what eloping is and why it should be considered even beyond circumstances such as these.